 - Do you offer school holiday and/or before and after school childcare?
 If yes, please give details. - What lunchtime or after school activities do you offer?
 Do parents have to pay for these and if so, how much? - How do you make sure clubs and activities are inclusive? - How do you help children to make friends?

-We offer a breakfast club which operates from 7.45 - 8.55 and after school club which operates 3.15 - 5.45.
+We offer a Breakfast Club with an external agency which operates from 7.15 - 8.45 am and an After School Club which operates from 3.25 - 6.00 pm.